-These medals are conferred on alternate years during a presentation ceremony at the APEG ASM and were established in honour of Robert Vines and Norman Wettenhall.
+These medals are conferred, on a rotating 3 year basis, at a presentation ceremony at the APEG ASM and the original medals were established in honour of Robert Vines and Norman Wettenhall.

 Eligibility and criteria